 Part of what contributes to Norway’s reputation as an expensive nation for visitors (but not locals) is that most workers, including waitstaff, are paid union-approved liveable wages.

 Because of this, tipping in Norway is not commonplace and is generally left up to the discretion of the customer.
 If the service in a mid- to high-end restaurant is particularly good, feel free to round up the bill.

 Internet access in Norway is fantastic, with almost 100 percent of the country having access to a connection.
 In Norway's major cities and towns, travelers will be able to access the internet on their phones with global roaming switched on (be careful of charges) and at cafes and free wi-fi hot spots.
 Even more remote and rural areas will have internet availability, though in towns like Tromso and Trondheim it may be a slow connection.

 Mobile phone coverage is generally very good in Norway.
 If you want to use your mobile phone, ensure global roaming is activated before you arrive (but be aware of the fees this may incur).

-Western-style, flushable toilets are the standard in Norway.
+Flushable, Western-style toilets are the standard in Norway.

-Cup of coffee in a cafe = 30-40 NOK
+Cup of coffee in a cafe = USD 3–4

 Major credit cards are accepted by most large shops and hotels.
 Smaller vendors may not accept credit cards, so carry enough cash to cover small purchases.

 Absolutely.
-All passengers travelling with Intrepid are required to purchase travel insurance before the start of their trip.
+All passengers traveling with Intrepid are required to purchase travel insurance before the start of their trip.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.